-I had heard from old folks that there used to be a statue of JC White at the exact place where Jawaharlal Nehru’s statue is present today at Ridge Park near White Hall, Gangtok.
+I had heard from old folks that there used to be a statue of JC White at the exact place where Jawaharlal Nehru's statue is today at Ridge Park near White Hall, Gangtok.
 Later on, during the early 70s, the statue was removed and replaced with the statue of the first Prime Minister of India.
-JC White’s statue had gone missing until it was again found and kept at Smile Land, near Ranipool.
+JC White's statue had gone missing until it was again found and kept at Smile Land near Ranipool.
 My fantasy about JC White grew with each passing day and I just wanted to know more about his persona.

-The Residency when completed was a major attraction for the Sikkimese people and people would request White to visit their houses and wander around.
-It was this home Anna Balikci–Denzongpa in her article “The British Residency in the Himalayan State of Sikkim: A heritage building restored to its former glory published in Bulletin of Tibetology mentions Sir Basil Gould, a Political Officer who wrote in his memoirs “The Jewel in the Lotus” as the most attractive middle-sized in the whole of India.
+The Residency, when completed, was a major attraction for the Sikkimese people, and people would request White to visit their houses and wander around.
+It was this home Anna Balikci–Denzongpa in her article "The British Residency in the Himalayan State of Sikkim: A Heritage Building Restored to its former glory published in Bulletin of Tibetology, mentions Sir Basil Gould, a Political Officer who wrote in his memoirs "The Jewel in the Lotus” as the most attractive middle-sized in the whole of India.

 It was only after the last decade of the 1890s that JC White initiated the settlement of its own people and the Nepalese people from Nepal to increase the food production of the Sikkim State.
 Those settlers cleared the forests for food production and even raised state funds from taxation.

 The outcome of the British Land Settlement showed monasteries would not have any owned lands as stated in past royal deeds of grants.
-The monasteries were only authorized to “receive gifts and donations of certain villages or blocks, over which they were given religious authority”.
-The monasteries “did not possess much land”.
+The monasteries were only authorized to "receive gifts and donations of certain villages or blocks, over which they were given religious authority."
+The monasteries "did not possess much land".

 Along with the Nepalese, the merchants from India were also invited to Sikkim to do trading.
 Messrs Dulichand Sri Lall of Gangtok came to Sikkim in 1887 at the request of the then Political Officer JC White Esqr, C.I.E (Sikkim State Archives, Land Revenue, file 48, Enquiry about debts in Sikkim, 27/v/1912) { Lamas, Shamans, and Ancestors: Village Religion in Sikkim- Anna Balikci}